 For example, I used to do all our renderings and concept designs for clients.
 Now I outsource this task so I can focus on other aspects of the business that I love, like meeting with clients; putting together beautiful designs like our clients family room below and making videos!

 Either way, make sure you know what services you’re going to offer.
 This way you can confidently explain not only what you do, but also the benefits of working with you.

 You will need to invest in some key design tools for your business.
 This will rely heavily on my first point listed above in terms of knowing what type of services you are going to provide.

 For example: Software for creating 3D renderings, large colour boards, an accounting system, an intuitive project management system and anything else you need to work efficiently and effectively.

 3D Software Program

 Project Management Software

 Mydoma is a project management software that can definitely help you stay organised.
 Watch the video below for more information on how it works.
 If you like what you see, click here to get a free one on one 30 minute virtual meeting, plus 20% off your first 3 months.

 Invest in a great website and professional photography to make sure you’re attracting your ideal clients.
 These aren’t tools you’ll carry around with you, but this way, your online image and branding remains consistent.

 In my office I have a small library of fabric and wallpaper books; brochures & catalogues as well as many samples that I am able to refer to as needed.
-I can also bring these items to clients’ homes to be best prepared for the initial consultation meeting, depending on their needs of course.
+I can also bring some of these items to clients’ homes to be best prepared for the initial consultation meeting, depending on their needs.